vrepsaj/quptime/README.md

 the node with the lexicographically smallest NodeID wins.
 No negotiation, no split-brain window.

+`cluster.yaml` is the single replicated source of truth (peers, checks, alerts).
+Mutations from the CLI route through the master, which bumps a monotonic version and broadcasts the result.
+The same file is also watched on disk, so an operator can `sudoedit cluster.yaml` on any node and the daemon will replicate the edit cluster-wide.

 ## Build

 Requires Go 1.23 or newer.